2026-2027 Graduate Catalog

 Manuscript Preparation and Archiving:

 Successful completion of a defense does not equivalate to degree completion.
 Students are also required to submit a copy of their final, approved manuscript to the Office of Graduate Studies for archiving in Cofrin Library and ProQuest.
-The evaluation process begins with substantive revisions requested by committee members, and ends with format and style revisions requested by the Office of Graduate Studies.
-A thesis or dissertation must follow the format and style standards established by the University of Wisconsin Green Bay, and are outlined in a format policy and style manual and checklist on the Graduate Studies website.
+The evaluation process begins with substantive revisions requested by committee members and ends with format and style revisions requested by the Office of Graduate Studies.
+A thesis or dissertation must follow the format and style standards established by the University of Wisconsin - Green Bay as outlined in a format policy and style manual and checklist on the Graduate Studies website.
 Both substantive and formatting revisions must be completed by the student before their degree will be conferred.

 Deadlines: